5 Ways to Grow as a Leader in 2023

 Brand-new year, brand-new opportunities.
-For leaders everywhere, 2023 represents a chance to embrace the person-centered adaptability that the modern workplace has been calling out for.
+For leaders everywhere, 2023 represents a chance to embrace the person-centred adaptability that the modern workplace has been calling for.

 Hybrid working models are moving out of the infancy stage, employees have more influence than ever, and, according to the BBC, people are becoming more ethically driven in business.

 Will 2023 mark the end of an era of negative uncertainty?
 Whatever transpires, it’s clear that leaders will need to step up to the plate with a new approach.

 If you’re hoping to grow as a leader in the new year, here are five top tips worth taking a look at.